Research-Based Vocabulary Instruction for English Learners

 Learn high-impact approaches to teaching vocabulary to English learners and develop classroom strategies to meet their content and language development objectives.

-This engaging two-day professional development workshop is designed to increase understanding and provide practical resources regarding vocabulary instruction for educators working with English learners in their classrooms and schools.
-The workshops focuses on the vocabulary acquisition of English learners and on techniques to foster their vocabulary acquisition needed to meet content and language acquisition standards in the classroom.
+Please join us for this engaging two-day institute designed to increase understanding and provide practical resources regarding vocabulary instruction for educators working with language learners in their classrooms and schools.
+The institute will focus on the vocabulary acquisition of English learners and on techniques to foster vocabulary acquisition needed to meet content and language acquisition standards in the classroom.

-The interactive workshop focuses on four key research-based components that comprise strategic vocabulary instruction:
+Based on an interactive flipped classroom model, this online institute focuses on four key research-based components that comprise strategic vocabulary instruction:

 - Strategic instruction of high-utility vocabulary

-- How to fostering a motivating learning environment that is rich in words
+- How to foster a motivating learning environment that is rich in words

 - Approaches to promote students' independent word-learning skills

 - Assessment techniques that inform strategic vocabulary instruction

 Based on CAL’s large-scale, federally-funded vocabulary research, workshop presenters describe how research-based techniques to vocabulary instruction can be incorporated into learning activities in ESL, reading and general education classes at the PreK-12 levels.